Sun City (song): Recording

-Steven Van Zandt was interested in writing a song about the Sun City resort, in the North West Province of South Africa, to make parallels with the plight of Native Americans.
+Steven Van Zandt was interested in writing a song about the Sun City resort, now in the North West Province, to make parallels with the plight of Native Americans.
 Danny Schechter, at the time a journalist with ABC News' 20/20, suggested that the song should be a different kind of "We Are the World", or as Schechter explained, "a song about change not charity, freedom not famine".

-Schechter suggested that Van Zandt include the names of the artists who had played at Sun City in defiance of the cultural boycott on South Africa imposed for its policy of apartheid.
+Schechter suggested that Van Zandt include the names of the artists who had played at Sun City in defiance of the cultural boycott on South Africa imposed for its policy of racial segregation, known as apartheid.
 "I was probably still thinking of 20/20's exposé of conservative Africanists 15 years earlier", says Schechter.

 References to performers who had played at Sun City appeared in the demo but were omitted from the final version.
 The songwriter Paul Simon declined to contribute, as he felt the list of names was inappropriate: "You've got to give people a chance to say, 'I shouldn't have done that.'"
 Among the names was Simon's friend Linda Ronstadt.
 Simon defended Ronstadt, saying: "I know that her intention was never to support the government there ...
 She made a mistake.
 She's extremely liberal in her political thinking and unquestionably antiapartheid."
 Simon also felt his upcoming album Graceland, recorded in South Africa and released the following year, would be his "own statement" on the issue.
 Ronstadt provided guest vocals on Graceland.

 When Van Zandt was finished writing "Sun City", he, Baker and Schechter spent the next several months searching for artists to participate in recording it.
 Van Zandt initially declined to invite Bruce Springsteen, not wanting to take advantage of their friendship, but Schechter had no problem asking himself; Springsteen accepted the invitation.
 Van Zandt also had reservations about inviting jazz giant Miles Davis, whom Schechter also contacted; with minimal persuasion, Davis also accepted.
-Eventually, Van Zandt, Baker and Schechter gathered a wide array of artists, including DJ Kool Herc, Grandmaster Melle Mel, The Fat Boys, Rubén Blades, Bob Dylan, Herbie Hancock, Ringo Starr and his son Zak Starkey, Lou Reed, Run-DMC, Peter Gabriel, David Ruffin, Eddie Kendricks, Darlene Love, Bobby Womack, Afrika Bambaataa, Kurtis Blow, Jackson Browne and Daryl Hannah (his girlfriend at the time), Bono, George Clinton, Keith Richards, Ronnie Wood, Peter Wolf, Bonnie Raitt, Daryl Hall and John Oates, Jimmy Cliff, Big Youth, Michael Monroe, Peter Garrett, Ron Carter, Ray Barretto, Gil Scott-Heron, Kashif, Nona Hendryx, Pete Townshend, Pat Benatar, Clarence Clemons, Stiv Bators, and Joey Ramone.
+Eventually, Van Zandt, Baker and Schechter gathered a wide array of artists, including Afrika Bambaataa, Ray Barretto, Stiv Bators, Pat Benatar, Big Youth, Rubén Blades, Kurtis Blow, Bono, Jackson Browne & Daryl Hannah (his girlfriend at the time), Ron Carter, Clarence Clemons, Jimmy Cliff, George Clinton, DJ Kool Herc, Bob Dylan, Fat Boys, Peter Gabriel, Peter Garrett, Grandmaster Melle Mel, Daryl Hall & John Oates, Herbie Hancock, Nona Hendryx, Kashif, Eddie Kendricks, Darlene Love, Michael Monroe, Bonnie Raitt, Joey Ramone, Lou Reed, the Rolling Stones' Keith Richards & Ronnie Wood, David Ruffin, Run-DMC, Gil Scott-Heron, Ringo Starr & his son Zak Starkey, Pete Townshend, Peter Wolf and Bobby Womack.